ozen/PyOptiX/README.md

 This situation is tracked by PyOptiX and operations on invalid wrapper objects result in RuntimeError.
 It is the user's responsibility to use only valid wrapper objects.

-Remember that Python implements reference counting and objects are garbage collected onlu when reference counts is zero.
+Remember that Python implements reference counting and objects are garbage-collected only when reference counts is zero.
 The Context Stack holds strong references to Contexts.
-So, a Context would never get garbage collected when it is in the stack.
+So, a Context would never get garbage-collected when it is in the stack.

+All graph nodes hold strong references to their parents and children.
+Therefore, graph nodes connected to other nodes are not garbage-collected even if no references remain in user's code.

+Programs, Buffers and Texture Samplers can be bindless, i.e. there can be accessed using their IDs in device code.
+`Program`, `Buffer` and `TextureSampler` classes have a property named `bindless`, which when set to True prevents destruction of the underlying OptiX object even if PyOptiX object gets garbage-collected.

 ### PTX Generation